All governments adhering to the OECD Guidelines have established a National Contact Point (NCP).

 The Netherlands' NCP operates independently from the Dutch government and consists of four independent members and four advisory members from different ministries.
 The Secretariat of the NCP is based at the Ministry of Foreign Affairs.

-The organisation of the NCP was formalized by government decree in 2007, and extended in 2011.
+The organisation of the Dutch NCP was originally formalized by government decree in 2007, and extended in 2011.

 Melanie Peters new NCP member

 Dr. ir.
 Melanie Peters has been appointed as a new member of the Netherlands National Contact Point for OECD-Guidelines for...